 Soil and Nutrients

 Choosing the right soil for your plants is essential if they are to grow to their full potential.
 Indoor potted plants require soil that is light and fluffy so the soil can drain properly when watered.
 A medium weight soil is good for plants that will be in direct sunlight as it will retain water better than lighter soil.
 A light soil is better for hanging plants or plants that will not be in direct sunlight.
-Fertilizer can be added to your indoor garden as well to replenish the nutrients in the soil.
+A good quality fertilizer can be added to your indoor garden as well to replenish the nutrients in the soil.
 Repot your plants and give them fresh soil as often as they need it to keep them happy and healthy.

 Water is the simplest but one the most important things you indoor garden will require.
 It sounds easy, but watering your garden is more involved than pouring a bit of water over them every few days.
 Every plant is different and some will require more or less water than others.
 Some like to be watered from above while others prefer bottom watering so the leaves don’t get wet and the lowest roots can soak up the moisture.
 Under-watering can dry plants out and give them crunchy leaves while over watering can turn their leaves yellow and eventually kill them.

 Temperature and humidity will also affect how much water they require at any given time of the year.
 You can gauge how much water your indoor garden needs by checking that the top few inches of the soil isn’t dry and that the soil near the drainage holes isn’t soaking wet.
 It’s important to research how much water your specific plants need to keep them in the healthiest condition.